Chart Color Schemes

 Employment

-Caddens has a highly educated workforce with essential services sectors well represented.
-The unemployment rate in the area was 2.1% as of June 2025, according to AreaSearch's aggregation of statistical area data.
+Caddens has an educated workforce with prominent representation in essential services sectors.
+Its unemployment rate is 1.6%, according to AreaSearch's statistical area data aggregation.

-This rate is below Greater Sydney's rate of 4.2%.
+As of September 2025, 2,071 residents are employed, with an unemployment rate of 2.6% below Greater Sydney's 4.2%.
 Workforce participation in Caddens is high at 67.7%, compared to Greater Sydney's 60.0%.
-Employment among residents is concentrated in health care & social assistance, construction, and retail trade.
-Notably, employment levels in health care & social assistance are at 1.3 times the regional average.
+Employment is concentrated in health care & social assistance, construction, and retail trade.
+Health care & social assistance has a particularly high share of employment at 1.3 times the regional level.

 Frequently Asked Questions - Employment